Understanding Cross-Browser Compatibility When Developing WordPress Websites

 |Trident||Internet Explorer||CSS v1, v2, v3 (slightly)|

 Browsershots: This is an online, browser-based tool.
-Visit the Browsershots website, enter your desired web address in the Enter URL Here field at the top of the site, and then choose your desired browsers and operating systems.
-Browsershots takes a screen shot of your website in each of the browsers that you indicated so you can see what your website looks like.
-From there, you can fix any problems and retest again, if needed.
+Visit the Browsershots website, enter your desired web address in the Enter URL Here field at the top of the page, and then choose your desired browsers and operating systems.
+Browsershots takes a screenshot of your website in each of the browsers so you can see what your website looks like.
+From there, you can fix any problems and retest again.